Izabela88/Travel_Time_App/README.md

 To run the app in development environment follow this steps:
 Front-End:
--npm run build-dev
+npm run build-dev
 Back-End:
--npm run start
+npm run start
 Jest testing:
--npm run test
+npm run test

 ## Build with